 2. Never calls or visits your parents

 If you are living with them, you are already looking after their welfare, if not you may call or visit them for this purpose.
 But if your husband never calls or visit your parents to enquire about their well being then he is surely being hostile.
+And this might lead to him causing harm to your relationship with your family.

 3. Avoids family functions